Ian McPhee AO PSM

 Roles and Functions

-Section 144 of the PSM Act outlines the central functions of the Commissioner, which are to:
+Section 144 of the PSM Act stipulates the functions of the PSSC, including to -

-- about a matter declared by the Chief Minister in the way prescribed; and
+- conduct investigations about a matter declared by the Chief Minister, and/or under an enterprise agreement;

-- provide advice to the Chief Minister about matters arising from an investigation conducted by the Commissioner;.
+- provide advice to the Chief Minister about matters arising from an investigation conducted by the PSSC; and

 The ACT Government is committed to improving the accessibility of web content.
 If you are experiencing problems accessing the information presented on this page, please email the ACTPublicSectorStandardsCommissioner@act.gov.au inbox and we will endeavour to provide the information in an alternative format.